Welcome to

 convince them to give up dangerous habits like smoking or

-offensive traditions like child labour, you will probably be more
+offensive traditions like child labour, you probably will be more

 successful if you understand what Marketing is, how it